Should you wear sunglasses when driving in the rain? | Practical Motoring

 Should you wear sunglasses when driving in the rain?

-While it might sound like the opposite of what’s best, wearing sunglasses in the rain and fog is likely to improve visibility…
+Just because it isn;t all that sunny, wearing sun glasses in the rain and fog is likely to improve visibility…

 OK, IT’S not quite as straight forward an answer as that because you can’t just wear any kind of sunglasses, they must be polarised.
 Don a pair of normal, non-polarised sunnies and they won’t reduce road glare any more than wearing none at all.